liquidat/ansible-demo-notes/README.md

 - supports RBAC
 - provides callback URLs for freshly deployed VMs to enable auto-provisioning
 - 100 % of all functions are covered
+- :white_check_mark: integrate Tower with other components of IT environment
+- :white_check_mark: Tower can be the glue between various tools (REST API + can contact and call everything)
-- :clapper: Workflow-Management system needs to execute functions on sets of target systems, does this via REST API
+- :necktie: Workflow-Management system needs to execute statistics script on database servers, does this via REST API call against Tower which has the necessary playbooks and user rights to access the DB servers and gather statistics
+- :developer: Jenkins sets up and destroys test environment during build; Tower has necessary playbooks and rights to bring up and down up2date test enviroments

 ### push vs pull
 - push vs pull essentially depends on the requirements